lightningWhite/WeatherAndEMFSensingStation/readme.md

 that header of the Pi-HAT is correctly on the pins.

 Screw the junction boxes to a board leaving the middle free for the vertical T-post mounting plate.
-Velcro the EMF sensor, Pi, and BME-280 sensor in their respective boxes.
+Velcro the EMR sensor, Pi, and BME-280 sensor in their respective boxes.
 Connect the wires between them.

 ![Step 7](./images/IMG_20200509_174329.jpg)